 LEADERSHIP: Direct Manager; Senior Leadership

 WORK ENVIRONMENT: Diversity, Equity, and Inclusion; Trust and Safety; Enablement

 GOALS AND ALIGNMENT

 How are Employee Responses Evaluated?

-Effective employee engagement strategies and programs come from looking at the different factors within your organization that influence and have the greatest impact on your employees, their engagement levels and overall workplace experiences.
+Effective employee engagement strategies come from looking at different factors within your organization that influence and have the greatest impact on your employees, their engagement levels, and overall workplace experiences.

 Of course, because personal views are as varied as body shapes and sizes, certain factors impact individual engagement levels differently.

-Look at what factors surface organization-wide or by region, division, function or leader.
+Look at what factors surface organization-wide or by region, division, function, or leader.
 What are the scores saying?
-How do these factors correlate with your employee engagement index in total as an organization and separated out by whatever geographic, demographic or other groupings of your choice?
+How do these factors correlate with your employee engagement index as an organization and separated out by whatever geographic, demographic, or other groupings of your choice?
 WorkTango helps you calculate and understand these multi-dimensional insights.

 Naturally, feedback will sometimes reinforce what you suspect.
 Sometimes feedback will come at you from out of the blue.
 And sometimes there are insights that leave you wondering what respondents are trying to say.
 More clarity comes by asking open-ended questions that tap directly into the voice of employees.